mitander/membank/docs/QUERY_ENGINE_ARCHITECTURE.md

 ## Conclusion

-CortexDB's QueryEngine implements a production-ready planning and optimization framework that balances current simplicity with future extensibility.
+Membank's QueryEngine implements a production-ready planning and optimization framework that balances current simplicity with future extensibility.
 The architecture supports advanced features like caching, indexing, and machine learning integration while maintaining clean abstractions and performance characteristics suitable for high-throughput applications.

 The framework is designed to grow with the system's needs, providing clear extension points for advanced optimization strategies without compromising the simplicity and reliability of basic query operations.